madrobby/downtime/README.md

       "info_url": "optional url of a blog post, etc", "type": "scheduled|unscheduled", // default: scheduled
       "availability": "up|partial|down", // default: down
+      "urls": [
+        "url pattern (regex) of affected service"
+        // can be more than one
+      ],
-      "urls": "url pattern (regex) of affected services, possibly an array", "starts_at": "ISO8601 UTC timestamp", // required
+      "starts_at": "ISO8601 UTC timestamp", // required
-      "ends_at": "ISO8601 UTC timestamp", // if not given, can assume 1 hour
-      "updated_at": "ISO8601 UTC timestamp",
+      "ends_at": "ISO8601 UTC timestamp", // if not given assume open-ended "updated_at": "ISO8601 UTC timestamp",
       "log": [ // optional, useful to indicate status while repair is going on {